Today, I want to educate you about creating a MLM Business Plan.

 Business plans are no different.

 Remember, your business plan is your road-map.
 It will help keep you focused and on point.
 It will show you where you want to go and how you will get there.

 A business plan does not have to be long or overly complicated.
 In fact, something short and sweet is much better than having a twenty or thirty page business plan that sits on the shelf and collects dust.
-I like to keep my business plan to two pages or less because it keeps things simple and easy to understand.
+I like to keep my business plan to one or two pages because it keeps things simple and easy to understand.
 One page is ideal.

-My goal today is to help you create your own business plan for your MLM Business.
-I’m going to go through the step-by-step process that I use to create my own business plans.
+My goal today is to help you create your own MLM Business Plan.
+I’m going to go through the step-by-step process that I use to create my own MLM Business Plan.
 I encourage you to follow these steps in order and to use this as a template to create your own custom business plan.